Thailand has become an established destination for medical tourism, and quite a few hospitals have thousands of patients a year coming from abroad.

 Medical tourism will certainly generate further income for the hospitals involved and for Thailand in general.
 Thailand's assets as a center for medical care for foreigners are multiple.
 The standard of treatment and technology is high.
 The prices are mostly lower than in other countries who provide similar quality and technology.
 The hospital environment in Thailand is clearly more hospitable.
 It is fair to say that all the hospitals mentioned above, also look good, are mostly new, and give a favorable impression as soon as you enter them.
 The tourism infrastructure is well developed (provided you are not so sick that you can not really enjoy sightseeing).

-Development of Thailand as a medical hub for patients from the United States, Europe, the surrounding countries, and the Middle East, also raises questions.
+Development of Thailand as a medical hub for patients from the United States, Europe, the surrounding countries, and the Middle East, also raises some questions.

 Possibly the most important is : does this all affect the medical care for the Thai population itself?
 As stated above, most Thai patients can not afford to go to private hospitals.
 So where to they go to?
 Over the last few years the Thai Government has developed the so-called '30 baht scheme'.
 This is a universal healtcare programme whereby everybody get treatment at public hospitals for a standard fee per visit of only just 30 baht.
 Basically this amounts to free health care.
 The hospitals who participate in the scheme, get a lump sum per patient registered.
-We think at present it amounts to somewhat less than 2,000 baht per patient.
-It has to be recognized as a major achievement, since before that there hardly was any proper healtcare available for the poorer (that is the larger) part of the population.
+We think at present it amounts to around 3,000 baht per patient.
+It has to be recognized as a major achievement, since before that there hardly was any proper healthcare available for the poorer (that is the larger) part of the population.

 However, you have to use your own imagination as to whether the Thai population benefiting from this scheme, will receive the same standard of treatment, as the foreigners who are treated at private hospitals.

 Another issue is as to where physicians will prefer to work?
 There is a long standing problem of a lack of medical specialists in certain provinces of Thailand.
 While the training of just one doctor takes quite a lot of government resources, it does not follow that the doctors trained feel obliged to go and work in some remote area.
 Furthermore, we are quite certain that salaries paid by physicians working at private hospitals are higher.
-So there will be a tendency for highly specialized doctors to work in private hospitals at the expense of the care provided in public hospitals for the general public.
+So there will be a tendency for highly qualified doctors to work in private hospitals at the expense of the care provided in public hospitals for the general public.

 This is a list of companies that facilitate contacts between Thai healthcare providers and 'medical tourists'.